Get the plugin

 ranseq

-This mode is a mix between the modes above: **ran**dom and **seq**uence.
-As the sequence mode, it sequentially generates all instance's permutations but in random order.
+This mode combines the previous modes: random and sequence.
+In ranseq mode, it sequentially generates all permutations but in random order.

-As you can see in the example below, in each row, you have one unique color.
+As shown in the example below, each row uses a unique color.
 But their order is randomized.

 Generating variants permutations with ranseq